mpenning/ansible_conditional_create_file/README.md

 ## Option 1: copy module with sudo

-This uses a side-effect of the ansible `copy` module, which can create a file as root.
+This uses a side-effect of the ansible `copy` module and `force: no`, which can create a file as root.

 ``` yaml
 ---